vijayrmourya/vijayrmourya/readme.md

 ## 🔄 About Me

 I am a seasoned DevOps and Infrastructure Reliability Engineer with over **6 years of hands-on experience** in designing, automating, and optimizing mission-critical deployments in **AWS and GCP**.
-I've led end-to-end initiatives across CI/CD automation, secure cloud infrastructure, container orchestration, and infrastructure as code.
+I've led end-to-end initiatives across CI/CD & Cloud automation, secure cloud infrastructure, container orchestration, Serverless Applications and infrastructure as code.

 Currently working at **Roche Information Solutions**, I aspire to grow into a **Cloud Solutions Architect** role, enabling scalable, resilient, and cost-efficient architectures.